Robert-Hughes/SanctuaryPlayer/README.md

 * Youtube also has some dodgy behaviour with ended videos and seeking/pressing play
 * Twitch - when seeking, the player shows a brief pause then unpause.
 Seems the docs are wrong about seeking/buffering being counted as playing?
 OInly for longer seeks?
 //  This isn't a big issue, but if the network is slow then it looks like the video is paused when it's just buffering.
 Maybe we can improve the UI here?
-* TWitch - set volume to 100%, as I think it remembers from other vods and then can't be changed!
+* TWitch - set volume to 100% and unmute, as I think it remembers from other vods and then can't be changed! esp. confusing if it's muted at the start!
 * Twitch - doesn't seem to wake lock the screen, so it turns off after a delay
 * http://127.0.0.1:5500/index.html?videoId=2392357391 -> innfinite loading (the Video ID is invalid) -  The ERROR callback thing doesn't seem to work!
 * On Android and Twitch video - the blockers cover most of the video!
 Can we make these smaller?